By Dhruv Joshi

 Front-end developers earn excellent salaries and work with evolving and cutting-edge technologies to build slick websites and apps.
 So, what are you waiting for?
 Let's head down the stairs of becoming a modern front-end developer in 2023.

 First, your path to becoming a front-end developer can differ from others.
 Your previous experience, dedication, and exciting knowledge will determine how you reach the goal.

-Building user interfaces (UI), interactive features, and anything else that your web apps do in plain sight will be your area of expertise as a front-end developer.
-Because it involves what consumers see and do on their devices, known as the client, this is known as client-side development.
+Building user interfaces (UI), interactive features, and anything else that your web apps in plain sight will be your area of expertise as a front-end developer.
+Because it involves what consumers see and does on their devices, known as the client, this is known as client-side development.
 However, back-end developers are experts in tasks like dynamic information presentation on those devices, which requires sending data from databases on remote servers.